Anthony Ashley Cooper, 1st Earl of Shaftesbury: Statesman under the Commonwealth of England and the Protectorate, 1652–1660

 Sir George Monck (1608–1670).
-In the complicated politics of 1659, Cooper was in contact with Monck, encouraging him to march on London and then to recall the Long Parliament, and ultimately restore the English monarchy.
+In the complicated politics of 1659, Ashley-Cooper was in contact with Monck, encouraging him to march on London and then to recall the Long Parliament, and ultimately restore the English monarchy.

 Upon General Monck's march into London, Monck was displeased that the Rump Parliament was not prepared to confirm him as commander-in-chief of the army.
-At Cooper's urging, Monck's troops marched into London, and Monck sent parliament a letter insisting that the vacant seats in the Rump Parliament be filled by by-elections.
-When the Rump insisted on placing restrictions on who could stand in these by-elections, Cooper urged Monck to insist instead on the return of the members of the Long Parliament excluded by Pride's Purge, and Monck obliged on 21 February 1660.
-Two days later, the restored Long Parliament again elected Cooper to the Council of State.
+At Ashley-Cooper's urging, Monck's troops marched into London, and Monck sent parliament a letter insisting that the vacant seats in the Rump Parliament be filled by by-elections.
+When the Rump insisted on placing restrictions on who could stand in these by-elections, Ashley-Cooper urged Monck to insist instead on the return of the members of the Long Parliament excluded by Pride's Purge, and Monck obliged on 21 February 1660.
+Two days later, the restored Long Parliament again elected Ashley-Cooper to the Council of State.
 On 16 March 1660, the Long Parliament finally voted for its own dissolution.

-Beginning in spring 1660, Cooper drew closer to the royalist cause.
+Beginning in spring 1660, Ashley-Cooper drew closer to the royalist cause.
 As late as mid-April, he appears to have favoured only a conditional restoration.
 In April 1660 he was re-elected MP for Wiltshire in the Convention Parliament.
 On 25 April he voted in favour of an unconditional restoration.
-On 8 May, the Convention Parliament appointed Cooper as one of twelve members to travel to The Hague to invite Charles II to return to England.
+On 8 May, the Convention Parliament appointed Ashley-Cooper as one of twelve members to travel to The Hague to invite Charles II to return to England.